steinwurf/pytest-testdirectory/README.rst

   avoid accidentally having access to resources not added to the Python package your users will install...
 * Python packaging guide: https://packaging.python.org/distributing/
+* For the initially release I had misunderstood how to correctly setup the entry point.
+However, the local unit-tests worked, it only failed when the package was installed in other projects.
+The question why it worked locally was quite strange.
+Turns out